 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Mobile experiences extreme seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 6.2 months, from April 18 to October 24, during which time the comfort level is muggy, oppressive, or miserable at least 26% of the time.
-The muggiest day of the year is July 23, with muggy conditions 98% of the time.
+The month with the most muggy days in Mobile is July, with 30.0 days that are muggy or worse.

 dry 55°F comfortable 60°F humid 65°F muggy 70°F oppressive 75°F miserable